-The 2012 biological studies at Rocky Reach will encompass the following: 1) a continuing evaluation of the juvenile bypass system, and 2) a daily sampling program to monitor fish passage for run timing and diel passage.
+The 2013 biological studies at Rocky Reach will encompass the following: 1) a continuing evaluation of the juvenile bypass system, and 2) a daily sampling program to monitor fish passage for run timing.
 Representatives of various research agencies and the HCP Coordinating Committee will be consulted about the development of detailed study plans and protocols.
 A time line showing important activities and deadlines for these activities has been developed and is presented in Table 2.

 Table 2.
-Tasks and deadlines for the Rocky Reach 2012 biological evaluations.
+Tasks and deadlines for the Rocky Reach 2013 biological evaluations.